christytan/ords-apex-dbcs/exacs-QA/DataSafeDM3.md

 ## Step-by-Step Instructions

-### Part 1: Connect to your ExaCS database as the SYS user with SQL Developer
+### Step 1: Connect to your ExaCS database as the SYS user with SQL Developer

 Please visit [Lab 4: Configuring a development system for use with your EXACS database](ConfigureDevClient.md) for instructions to securely configure ExaCS to connect using Oracle SQL Developer, SQLXL and SQL*Plus.

-### Part 2: In SQL Developer Web, research the `DEPARTMENT_ID` column in your target database to help you figure out how to create a masking format for it
+### Step 2: In SQL Developer Web, research the `DEPARTMENT_ID` column in your target database to help you figure out how to create a masking format for it

 - Run the following command: